The Last Train (TV series): Plot synopsis

 A random group of individuals on a train travelling between London and Sheffield are cryogenically frozen when the train crashes inside a tunnel and a canister of gas being carried by a passenger is released in their carriage.
 They unfreeze to find the United Kingdom in ruins.
 Unbeknownst to them, 52 years have passed.
 They wrongly believe weeks, then months, then just 14 years have passed whilst they were frozen in time before eventually finding out the devastating truth.
 They are some of the few humans to have survived an apocalyptic asteroid strike and are alone in the British countryside.
-It is revealed that the passenger with the gas canister, Harriet Ambrose (Nicola Walker), knew of the incoming asteroid strike and had been on her way to a top-secret government project known as Ark.
+It is revealed that the passenger with the gas canister, Harriet Ambrose, knew of the incoming asteroid strike and had been on her way to a top-secret government project known as Ark.

-Harriet wishes to track down the Ark team to find her boyfriend, scientist Jonathan Geddes (Ralph Brown).
+Harriet wishes to track down the Ark team to find her boyfriend, scientist Jonathan Geddes.
 The rest of the group agrees to join her, since it seems like their best chance to find other survivors and a safe haven.
-On the way, they must deal with the dangers of the post-apocalyptic world, such as feral dog packs and tribes of seemingly hostile humans... children of the few original survivors.
+On the way, they must deal with the dangers of the post-apocalyptic world, such as feral dog packs and tribes of seemingly hostile humans—children of the few original survivors.